Faylixe/wage/chapters/04 - Instruction set.md

 > Note that in order to use register name directly you will have to perform a static import
 > of the associated enumeration from ``IRegisterProvider`` interface.

-Continuing from that first version we can go for all the other one :
+Continuing from that first version we can go for all the others :

 ```java
 LD_C_NN(0x0E, 8, context -> context.getRegister(C).set(context.nextByte())),